Clats97/ClatChain/README.md

 # ClatChain Crypto Checker

 A command-line Python tool that fetches current cryptocurrency prices from [CoinGecko](https://www.coingecko.com/en/api) and updates them at a user-defined interval (default: 5 minutes).
-This script is primarily designed for Windows environments, using `msvcrt` for non-blocking user input. **YOU NEED YOUR OWN COINGECKO API KEY, SO RATE LIMITS ARE NOT EXCEEDED.
-COINGECKO IS FREE, BUT HAS A PREMIUM PLAN WITH MUCH LOWER RATE LIMITS**
+This script is primarily designed for Windows environments, using `msvcrt` for non-blocking user input.

 ![clatchain](https://github.com/user-attachments/assets/b7db449d-2e70-4b32-b1ff-298a760b4009)